 - Click Create Okta User Type.

-In the Create Okta User Type dialog, enter the following values:
+In the Create Okta User Type dialog, complete these fields:

-- Display Name - The name of the user type.
-For example, ‘Contractor’, ‘Student’.
+- Display Name - Enter a name for the user type.
+For example, Contractor or Student.
 There is a 50 character limit.

 - Click Save.